Right to Buy

-The Right to Buy scheme helps social tenants in England to buy their council home at a discount.
+Our Right to Buy scheme helps tenants buy their council home at a discount

-You can make a ‘joint application’ to buy your home through Right to Buy with someone who shares the tenancy with you or with members of your family.
-They must have lived with you for the past 12 months.
+You can make a joint Right to Buy application with someone who shares the tenancy with you, or with members of your family if they've lived with you for the past 12 months.

-If you have previously had a discount to help you buy a council home, this may be taken off your Right to Buy discount.
+If you have already had a discount to help you buy a council home, this may be taken off your Right to Buy discount.

 How to apply